Bellevue High School (Bellevue, Washington): Athletics

 On May 26, 2012, the boys track and field team won the Class 3A state title, winning the 400 and 1600 meter relays en route to a 20-point victory over second place Lakes High School.
 Bellevue again won the boys track and field state championship in 2013, 2014 and 2015, making it four years in a row.

-Bellevue's 2010 Varsity Lacrosse team beat Mercer Island 5–4 in over time for the state title.
+Bellevue's 2010 lacrosse team beat Mercer Island 8–7 in overtime for the state title.

 In 2011, the Bellevue boys water polo team beat the Newport Knights 15-8 to win the team's first ever state championship.
 In 2012, the Bellevue water polo team won its second consecutive state championship with a 7-3 victory over the Curtis Vikings.
 In 2013, the Bellevue boys water polo team won its third consecutive state championship with a 12-9 victory over the Mercer Island Islanders.
 Bellevue boys water polo won a fourth consecutive state championship in 2014.

 On June 6, 2016, the football program received a 4-year post-season ban, as well as no nonleague games, no out-of-state opponents, no receiving donations from outside entities.
 These sanctions were put in place for violations including creating false addresses for athletes to gain eligibility, having boosters pay athletes’ tuition and coaches coordinating payments for athletes.